uptonking/note4yaoo/lib-db-mysql-community-vitess.md

 - Update on 5/25/2021: The Vitess maintainer team currently has no plans to add Postgres support to Vitess.

+- FYI: there is Citus and it is doing something similar to Vitess.
+  - I'll probably start with Citus or Yugabyte for now, since even if Postgres support is added it is still far away.

 - ## [PostgreSQL support? · vitessio/vitess _201503](https://github.com/vitessio/vitess/issues/479)
 - A similar product but support postgreSQL https://github.com/citusdata/citus